-Details of related parties are disclosed in notes 24 and 25 of the consolidated financial statements.
+Details of related parties are disclosed in notes 23 and 24 to the consolidated financial statements.

-The company received dividends from CIMSA and CIMI to the value of R328 million (2022: R997 million) and R284 million (2022: R554 million) respectively.
+The company received dividends from Coronation Investment Management (SA) (Pty) Ltd and Coronation Investment Management International (Pty) Ltd to the value of R1 008 million (2023: R328 million) and R807 million (2023: R284 million) respectively.

-q PRICE RISK
+g PRICE RISK

 The Company is exposed to price risk through its investment in subsidiaries which are carried at fair value.
 The fair value of the investment in subsidiaries are primarily determined by reference to the listed share price of Coronation Fund Managers Limited shares.
-Movements in the listed price will impact the fair value movements of the investment in subsidiaries recorded through other comprehensive income.
+Movements in the listed price will impact the fair value movements of the investment in subsidiaries recorded through other comprehensive income and equity.

-A reasonable possible change of 10% (2022: 10%), in the quoted price of Coronation Fund Managers Limited shares, with other variables held constant, could lead to the following increase or decrease in fair value:
+A reasonable possible change of 10% (2023: 10%), in the quoted price of Coronation Fund Managers Limited shares, with other variables held constant, could lead to the following increase or decrease in fair value:

-+ R1.1 billion (2022: R1.1 billion) in the fair value of the investment in subsidiary with the corresponding movement in other comprehensive income as at 30 September 2023
++ R1.4 billion (2023: R1.1 billion) in the fair value of the investment in subsidiaries with the corresponding movement in other comprehensive income h SUBSEQUENT EVENTS as at 30 September 2024